 (e) prevent water or any other matter entering any petroleum pool through wells in the permit area, lease area or licence area except when required by, and in accordance with, good oil-field practice.

-(3A) An infrastructure licensee shall carry out operations authorised by the infrastructure licence in a safe manner and in accordance with good oil-field practice and good processing and transport practice.
+(3A) An infrastructure licensee shall carry out operations authorised by the infrastructure licence in a proper and workmanlike manner and in accordance with good oil-field practice and good processing and transport practice.

 (3B) In particular and without limiting the generality of subsection (3A), but subject to any authorisation or requirement given or made by or under this Act or regulations or directions under this Act, an infrastructure licensee shall control the flow, and prevent the waste or escape, from a facility constructed under the infrastructure licence, of water, petroleum or any product derived by processing petroleum.